hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

 [Security testing methodologies](https://www.zaproxy.org/getting-started/) include:

 * Vulnerability assessment – The system is scanned and analyzed for security issues.
 * Penetration testing – The system undergoes analysis and attack from simulated malicious attackers.
-It has the advantage of being more accurate because it has fewer false positives (results that report a vulnerability that isn’t actually present), but can be time-consuming to run. **Automated pentesting** part of CI validation can help uncover new vulnerabilities as well as regressions for previous vulnerabilities in an environment which quickly changes.
+It has the advantage of being more accurate because it has fewer false positives (results that report a vulnerability that isn’t actually present), but can be time-consuming to run. **Automated pen testing** part of CI validation can help uncover new vulnerabilities as well as regressions for previous vulnerabilities in an environment which quickly changes.
 * Code review – The system source code undergoes a detailed review and analysis looking specifically for security vulnerabilities.
 This is also known as Static application security testing (SAST) or white box testing method.
 Some examples of static code analysis tools:
   * SonarQube
   * Coverity from Synopsis